 Along the road are dozens of natural, and man-made attractions.
 All navigation is done by noting the Mile Marker (MM) the stop is at or near.
 For our trip, I spent days reading articles and making notes of the different attractions we might be interested in seeing.
 I also consulted Fodor’s Hawaii (I highly recommend this guidebook).

-- Before heading out, I read conflicting advice on the availability of food along the Road to Hana.
+- Before heading out, I read conflicting advice on the availability of food on the Road to Hana.
 Let’s just say there is no Starbucks or Mickey D’s, but we made several stops that had food concessions.
 There are also several restaurants in the town of Hana.
 We did (as we always do when we get in the car) bring plenty of snacks and drinks.
 Nobody starved.

 - However, one amenity that is not plentiful along the Road to Hana is gas stations.
 We filled up in Paia, and I strongly recommend doing so.
 Make sure you have enough fuel to make it out and back.
 We learned about the lack of fuel stations on the islands during our trip to Mauna Kea, but I’ll save that story for another post.